Personality Not Included: Why Companies Lose Their Authenticity and How Great Brands Get It Back book cover

 Rohit Bhargava, Personality Not Included: Why Companies Lose Their Authenticity and How Great Brands Get It Back

-The authenticity gap is the dangerous space between what a company says and what it truly is.
+Customers are remarkably good at detecting the distance between what a company says and what it really is.

 Rohit Bhargava, Personality Not Included: Why Companies Lose Their Authenticity and How Great Brands Get It Back